 However, with the Raspberry Pi you can convert an old Gameboy with retro games into a new one with a color display, more buttons, brightness control, color contrast and a USB Bluetooth adapter.

 Raspberry Pi Cycling Computer Companion

 Ever since Chris Boardman figured out you can shave seconds with shaved legs, there’s nothing cyclists love more than the chance to analyze every aspect of their rides.

 Drones are one of the most customisable toys and not including a Raspberry Pi would be like going to see the Beatles and only Ringo Starr shows up with a tambourine.

 The Drone Pi, created by instructables.com user reglisse44, is a Multiwii powered quadcopter which is controlled by a Raspberry Pi 2.
-Using a camera and a Debian-based Linux file system for drones, the quadcopter can live stream directly from your neighbour’s bedroom windows.
+Using a camera and a Debian-based Linux file system for drones, the quadcopter can live stream directly from your neighbor’s bedroom windows.

 The Raspberry Pi isn’t just for fun or convenience, it isn’t a toy and its seemingly endless potential has quickly reached the medical industry.
 Having Type 1 Diabetes is hardly fun and can quickly result in a serious medical situation.
 In order to reduce her stress, diabetes sufferer Dana Lewis’ husband created the Do It Yourself Pancreas (DIYPS) to continually monitor her condition.

 Using a Raspberry Pi to monitor data from the Continuous Glucose Monitor (CGM) the DIY pancreas can pump the correct dose of insulin even when you are having a snooze.

 Learning Braille has always been a monumentally difficult task, even if you can see.